Hisense C1 Projector Review

 Differences Between Sizes And Variants

-Our unit was manufactured in June 2023; you can see the label here.
+Our unit was manufactured in June 2023.

 See our recommendations for the best projectors for home theater and the best home projectors.
 If you're looking for something more general, look up our list of the best projectors instead.